tangshuang/react-tyshemo/README.md

 ### useLocal(define: Function, deps = [])

-In sometimes, you may want to create a local state only for current component.
+In sometimes, you may want to create a local store only for current component.
 To use hook function, we provide `useLocal`.

 ```js